bollu/timi/README.md

-Graph Reduction
+TIMmy (Template Instantiation Machine)
 ===============

-An implementation of a graph reducer from the excellent book [Implementing Functional languages, a tutorial](http://research.microsoft.com/en-us/um/people/simonpj/Papers/pj-lester-book/)
+An implementation of a template instantiation machine  from the excellent book [Implementing Functional languages, a tutorial](http://research.microsoft.com/en-us/um/people/simonpj/Papers/pj-lester-book/)

 It is written in Rust because I like the fact that